stelltec/aerlytix-website-v2/src/privacy-policy.md

 We will only retain your data for as long as reasonably necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, regulatory, tax, accounting or reporting requirements.
 We may retain your data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect of our relationship with you.

 To determine the appropriate retention period for data, we consider the amount, nature and sensitivity of the data, the potential risk of harm from unauthorised use or disclosure of your data, the purposes for which we process your data and whether we can achieve those purposes through other means, and the applicable legal, regulatory, tax, accounting or other requirements.
-Further detail in respect of how long we retain data collected through our cookies can be found in our [Cookie Policy](https://www.aerlytix.com/cookies-policy/).

 In some circumstances you can ask us to delete your data: see your legal rights below for further information.